- In stock, ready to ship

 - Certified organic

 - Buy big, save the environment and money

-Like all matcha, this is ultra-finely ground green tea, with a luminous emerald green color.
-The taste is clean and rich umami, with a slightly lower intensity.
-It is also packed with the amino acid L-theanine, antioxidants (catechins) and a high caffeine content.
+Our premium Matcha (ceremonial grade) is the pride of our Japanese tea farmers.
+Ultra-finely ground green tea, becomes like velvet with a luminous emerald green colour.
+Rich umami, stuffed with the amino acid L-theanine, antioxidants (catechins) and high caffeine content.